Package 'spatsoc'

 Description

 randomizations performs data-stream social network randomization.
-The function accepts a data.table with relocation data, individual identifiers and a randomization type.
+The function expects a data.table with relocation data, individual identifiers and a randomization type.
 The data.table is randomized either using step or daily between-individual methods, or within-individual daily trajectory method described by Spiegel et al. (2016).

 Usage